Updated 2025

 Semi-Pro’s worry about light.

-Professional Photographers worry about invoices being paid.
+Professional Photographers worry about invoices.

 Hardware.
 I suppose as a professional photographer, I make sure I use the best equipment I can so I don’t have to worry about gear.
 I could never understand full-time pro’s not using the best equipment they can afford.
 They’d buy a middle of the range camera and a dirt-bike.
 What are you?
 A dirt-bike rider or a photographer?